 School Trips to the Somme & Ypres

 A trip to the Somme & Ypres will expose your students to a new environment and will create memories to last a lifetime.
-This unique trip, where students can trace the footsteps of the soldiers who bravely gave their lives for a better future, is one of our most popular destinations for school trips. having previously been selected by the Government to operate the First World War Centenary Battlefield Tours, in partnership with the UCL Institute of Education, our tours to Ypres and Somme are the best in the market.
+This unique, historic trip, where students can trace the footsteps of the soldiers who bravely gave their lives for a better future, is one of our most popular destinations for school trips.
+Having previously been selected by the UK Government to operate the First World War Centenary Battlefield Tours, in partnership with the UCL Institute of Education, we have gained many years of experience running WW1 battlefield tours.
+We are proud to share our tours to Ypres and Somme are some of the most highly rated by Party Leaders in the school travel market.

 Why choose Somme & Ypres?